gdelane/List-comprehensions/README.md

 # List-comprehensions
-Examples of list comprehension in python
+An example of list comprehension used in python